 We maintain borrowing capacity under a credit facility ("Credit Agreement"), which consists of a \$75 million revolving working capital facility ("Working Capital Facility") and a \$350 million revolving acquisition facility ("Acquisition Facility").
 The effective amount of working capital borrowing capacity available to us under the two facilities is \$200 million utilizing capacity under the acquisition credit facility for working capital needed during the winter heating season.
 Lehman Commercial Paper, Inc. ("Lehman CP"), a subsidiary of Lehman Brothers Holdings, Inc., holds a \$25 million lender commitment within our Credit Agreement and filed for Chapter 11 Bankruptcy on October 5, 2008.
-Prior to this bankruptcy filing, we had borrowed approximately \$15.3 million of this \$25 million commitment.
-Although we cannot definitively determine their ability to do so, it is doubtful Lehman CP has the ability to meet its remaining \$9.7 million commitment and therefore we do not plan for it to be available to borrow from for the remainder of the term of the Credit Agreement.
-The Credit Agreement accrues interest at either prime rate or LIBOR plus applicable spreads, resulting in interest rates between 2.34% and 3.58% at December 31, 2008.
-At December 31, 2008, borrowings outstanding under the Credit Agreement were \$328.0 million, including \$212.0 million borrowed for acquisitions and growth capital expenditures and \$116.0 million borrowed for working capital purposes.
+We do not plan for the Lehman lender commitment to be available for the remainder of the term of the Credit Agreement.
+The Credit Agreement accrues interest at either prime rate or LIBOR plus applicable spreads, resulting in an interest rate of 3.5% at March 31, 2009.
+At March 31, 2009, borrowings outstanding under the Credit Agreement were \$15.7 million, all drawn under the Working Capital Facility.
 The Credit Agreement is guaranteed by each of our wholly-owned domestic subsidiaries.